NVIDIA/TensorRT-LLM/examples/model_api/README.md

 ## AutoModelForCausalLM

-The API `tensorrt_llm.AutoModelForCausalLM` can read from a Hugging Face model directory, find the correct TRT-LLM model class and dispatch the `from_hugging_face` mothod to the correct TRT-LLM class.
+The API `tensorrt_llm.AutoModelForCausalLM` can read from a Hugging Face model directory, find the correct TRT-LLM model class and dispatch the `from_hugging_face` method to the correct TRT-LLM class.

 The following code snippets demonstrated the usage of the `AutoModelForCausalLM` class.